 We also made sure to get some nature therapy during our trip: we hiked up the Dragon’s Back, named aptly so because the mountain resembles the back of Asia’s legendary mythical serpent.
 It was a short hike – just around 4 hours back and forth, but since we had a late start to the day we arrived at noon and the heat was almost unbearable!
 We trudged our way up the mountain, making sure to hydrate and took breaks in the shade whenever possible.
 It was all worth it though; the Dragon’s Back hike rewarded us with sweeping views of Hong Kong’s coastline.
 Later on as we neared the end of the trail, we were able to see the city’s tall buildings peeking out from the mountain curves.

 The Verdict: We loved Hong Kong!
 It’s now my favorite city in Asia; I can’t wait to come back in the future to explore more of what it has to offer.
+Plus I was able to scratch off a country off my new scratch off map.

 by: Dana Smith